eacz/eacz/README.md

 FullStack Web Developer
 -----------------------

+Hello, I'm a 22 years old FullStack Developer.
 I've been learning to code since I'm 16 years old.
 I Started with programming at highschool with Pascal, then through the next years at school I've been learning logic and fundamentals with different languages such as python, java, c, etc. Finally I decided to focus on web development at 2019, learning javascript and picking it as my main language.
 Since then I learnt a lot of technologies related to the field of the web, such as node, react, express, typescript, mongodb, and so on.
 I've got my first job as a web developer in 2021 and since then I've been acquiring experience and collaborating and learing with my pairs.

 * 🌍  I'm based in Resistencia, Chaco, Argentina
 * ✉️  You can contact me at [estebanacanteros@gmail.com](mailto:estebanacanteros@gmail.com)
-* 🧠  I'm learning NestJs and Nextjs
+* 🧠  Currently I'm learning RxJS and Next.js

 ### Skills